8365redis/redis-client-cache-tracking/benchmark/README.md

 This program is a C++ benchmarking tool designed to evaluate the performance of Redis and RedisJSON queries.
 It performs a series of operations including creating indexes, adding data, and searching the Redis database, while measuring the time taken for these operations.
 The tool provides a simple way to test the performance of different Redis and RedisJSON/Search versions.

+[!WARNING]
+> The program will FLUSHALL the current database before starting the benchmark.

 ## Features

 - **Redis Integration:** Connects to a Redis database, flushing the current data.